 Choose a chair that has a straight back and that allows your feet to be flat on the floor.
 If at all possible, sit away from the back of the chair so that your spine is self-supporting.
 Ideally your knees should be lower than your buttocks so that the pelvis is tilted forward and allows your back to align properly.
 You might try sitting on a foam wedge or put a small cushion on your seat.

-If when sitting on a cushion your knees don’t reach the floor at all, you may be better straddling two or more cushions between your legs, giving you the stability of your buttocks on the cushions, and your knees and lower legs and tops of the feet resting on the floor.
+If when sitting on a cushion your knees don’t reach the floor at all, you may be better straddling two or more cushions between your legs.
+You will experience greater stability with your buttocks on the cushions, and your knees and lower legs and tops of the feet resting on the floor.

 You can also use a kneeling stool with an angles seat.
-It helps to be kneeling on te floor and bringing the stool underneath you to sit.
+It helps to be kneeling on the floor and bringing the stool underneath you to sit.
 Try out different sizes and find one that suits you.
 You can adjust your posture on the stool by bringing the seat nearer or further away from the fold of your knees.
+Having an exercise mat underneath you will give greater comfort and protection.

-It is entirely possible to do the meditations lying down on the floor, lying on the floor is the ideal as it supports your body and encourages wakefulness for the practice, balnkets are useful in not just je-helping you maintain a a stable body temperature but can also be rolled under the knee joins to give additional support and a lightly folded blanket or towel for the head raising it slightly to support the neck.
+It is entirely possible to do the meditations lying down on the floor.
+Lying on the floor on an exercise mat is ideal, this gives you a little bit of cushioning and encourages wakefulness for the practice as if you’re too comfortable you may fall asleep.
+Blankets are useful in not just je-helping you maintain a a stable body temperature but can also be rolled under the knee joins to give additional support.
+A lightly folded blanket or towel for raising the head slightly may give your neck more support if you experience difficulties in this area.